 2. Create a Powerful Password

-Most parents simply use default usernames and passwords because they don’t have any idea that baby monitors are easy to hack.
+Most parents use default usernames and passwords because they don’t know that baby monitors are easy to hack.

-For your protection, you have to create a strong password with at least six characters and a combination of lowercase and uppercase letters, numbers, and special characters.
+For your protection, you must create a strong password with at least six characters and a combination of lowercase and uppercase letters, numbers, and special characters.

 Never use easy-to-guess passwords like your child’s name and your birthday.